- Alternatively, the game will be released as a whole for the New 3DS.

 3. She's not actually who she claims to be.
 She only claims so to gain access to Hoshido's inner workings through the guise of a "prisoner".
 When she learns about Kamui, she switches tracks, because what better way to get at the royals than by playing the part of a bargaining chip.
-When she actually meets Kamui and observes his/her standing with both royal familes, she figures that the best side to be on is the special little child both royal families would do anything for.
+When she actually meets Kamui and observes their standing with both royal familes, she figures that the best side to be on is the special little child both royal families would do anything for.
 Whether she's got her own motives or is acting as an agent of Garon is up for debate, though.

 Personally, I'm liking the first option best.